ArielChambaz/Cookify/README.md

 **Cookify** is a web application for managing cooking recipes.
 It allows users to add, edit, delete, and view recipes.
 The application is built using the Gin framework for Go.

+## Contributor

+This project has been done by Felly Florenza Willianto and Ariel Chambaz

 ---

 ## Installation